Church of the Holy Family, Singapore: History

 Eventually, the increasing numbers of worshippers again outgrew the church.
-Thus, it was again demolished on 29 December 1997 to make way for the current, larger, 4-storey church building.
+Thus, it was again demolished on 29 December 1997 to make way for the current, larger, 4-storey church building led by the then parish priest Rev. Fr.
+Anthony Ho.
 During this time, Sunday Masses were celebrated in the main hall of Saint Patrick's School while the Weekday masses are held in the school chapel.
 The new church was completed and consecrated in December 1999, just prior to the start of the second millennium.
 The car park is on the first floor has space for nearly 200 cars, although this is usually insufficient during most weekend sunset masses, forcing other parishioners to park on roadside.
 The church hall situated on the second and third storey and accommodates about 3,000 people (2,400 seated, 600 standing), although main masses of days of obligation usually pack the church hall with more parishioners.
 The centrepiece is the altar with a massive 16-panel stained glass above, depicting the Holy Family and 16 scenes from Jesus' life.
 The fourth storey houses the Holy Family Kindergarten, four classrooms, a choir room, and a large function room that can accommodate a few hundred people, serving as the canteen on Sundays.
 The Adoration Room and Our Lady's Grotto are located on the ground floor, and there is also a 2500-niche air-conditioned columbarium located in the basement.
 The roof of the church is shaped to simulate hands in prayer, pointing toward heaven.
 Apart from the main church building, there are also other buildings within the parish compound: the Fathers' House, Emmaus Centre and a third building simply called 3 Sea Avenue.
 3 Sea Avenue was donated by a parishioner after his death, as he had stated in his will to pass the deed of the building to the church.
 Both the Fathers' House and 3 Sea Avenue were later demolished in 2018 and rebuilt, with the former (now a much larger Annex building) currently designated as the Holy Family Pastoral Centre (which opened in late 2020) and other currently serving as the Church's office.
-Moreover the Katong Catholic Book Centre (formerly at East Coast Road outside the Church) have also moved to within the compounds of the Church.
+Moreover, the Katong Catholic Book Centre (formerly at East Coast Road outside the Church) have also moved to within the compounds of the Church.